Duxah/FreePCB-2/README.md

 ***
 ### `Contacts`

-* [User forum](https://groups.io/g/freepcb) You can use the forum of the first official version of FreePcb, which has now been ported to groups.io, and ask your question there.
+* You can use the [forum of the first official version of FreePcb](https://groups.io/g/freepcb), which has now been ported to groups.io, and ask your question there.
-* If you have any suggestions related to FreePcb-2 or you do not want to submit your question for public review, send to email duxah@yahoo.com.
+* You can write to the developer of this software fork.
+Share your idea or report a bug to duxah@yahoo.com
 * If you want to improve the translation of this document, please send your file by email
-* If you have your own libraries of footprints that you are ready to share with everyone, then you can send them to me, and I'll post them on the site.
+* If you have your own libraries of footprints that you are ready to share with everyone, please send your file by email
-* FreePcb-2 is involved in the development of industrial appliances and has been thoroughly tested to prevent errors.
-But if you find an error, please send me a report by e-mail with a description and screenshots so that I can fix it as soon as possible.

 ***
 ### `Useful links`